+I’m a big fan of anime.
+I think it’s a great way to relax and you can just lose yourself in the plot.
+I like to use it as a social thing too.
+Most of my friends like anime and some even have the figurines of their favorite shows from Solaris Japan on their desks!
 I’ve had a weekly Sunday ritual going on for the better part of 10 years where I binge watch anime once a week with my friend Alan.
 In the beginning, anime night was primitive, unformed, and involved a great deal of internet piracy.
 We mostly watched Naruto.
 Now we can watch shows easily, legally, and cheaply on official licensed streams.
 Everything in this review is available via Crunchyroll or Funimation.

 Premise: Deities grant powers to heroes who join their “families.”
 These heroes explore dungeons and gain experience in a manner very similar to MMO gaming, except they’re not in a game.
 Probably.